 Description of Work

-The work will test the EAI components and services which announce EAI support.
-A list of such tools and services will be drawn for testing of those email components or systems which claim to provide EAI support.
+The work will test the EAI components and services which announce EAI support based on the following list.
 The methodology laid out in UASG021A and as updated in UASG021B will be executed in order to perform portions of this work item.
 When generating the proposal, the following will be considered: